NadjaGrothe/sudoku/README.md

 # SUDOKU GAME

 ### About:
-A Fun little Sunday project to create my version of the popular puzzle game: sudoku.
+A Fun little Sunday* 🍌 project to create my version of the popular puzzle game: sudoku.
 The project will be written in React using TypeScript.

+\* the sun ☀️ was too tempting, so this is no longer a Sunday project

 ### Goals:
 Recap, solidify and improve my React, TypeScript and computational thinking skills.